Skip to main content

 Overtime

-Overtime is considered any hours over the regular workweek.
-Overtime is payable at 150% or 200% on a public holiday.
-Overtime may not exceed 8 hours in 1 week (up to 12 if agreed upon by the Worker), and 180 hours per year.
+Overtime is considered any hours over the regular workday or workweek.
+Overtime is payable at 150%, 200% on a rest day or at night, or 250% on a public holiday.
+Overtime may not exceed 8 hours over 7 consecutive days.
+The maximum amount of overtime per year is 180 hours.

 Mandatory Bonuses